Author’s Correction.

 A delicate printed impression, just heavy enough to be seen.

-A coarse, unbleached paper used for printing and industrial products.
+coarse, unbleached paper used for printing and industrial products.

 A clear gloss coating applied to printed material for strength, appearance and protection.